 Archipel is the core app of the arso ecosystem - and our first.
-It's a peer-to-peer distributed archiving tool or cloud storage, and independent of any central servers!
-Share your archives and collections, collaborate on them, use advanced searching, and embed it to your websites and blogs.
+It's a peer-to-peer distributed archiving and file sharing tool - and independent of any central servers!
+Share your archives and collections and collaborate on them.
+Planned features are advanced searching, metadata handling, and easy embedding into websites and blogs.

 A first preview prerelease can be downloaded from the Github releases page.
 Downloads are available for Linux, Mac and Windows.

 To install the web app version, please follow the installation instructions in the README

 - View files (plain text, PDF, Markdown, Images, Audio, Video)

 - Sync their changes to your archive, making it a multi-writer shared folder

 - Tag files with metadata (metadata graphs)

 - Importers for websites and services

 - Import existing metadata (e.g. ID3 tags, directory structure) into metadata graphs